AdityaPrakash191/Git-Tutorial/README.md

 11. `git commit` -> registers staging changes to a commit..

-12.`git log` -> list downs all the commits of the repository.
+12. `git log` -> list downs all the commits of the repository.
 If you want to wxit out of git log prompt press `q`.

 13. `git restore <file>` -> it removes all files changes from the staging area to be committed.
 This can be useful, if we did some dirty piece of code and now no more want it.
 Instead of deleting every change line by line, we can restore